opnfv/fuel/docs/release/installation/installation.instruction.rst

 Calculate hardware requirements:

-For information on compatible hardware types available for use, please see *Reference: 11*.
+For information on compatible hardware types available for use, please see `Fuel OpenStack Hardware Compatibility List <https://www.mirantis.com/software/hardware-compatibility/>`_.

 When choosing the hardware on which you will deploy your OpenStack environment, you should think about: